JeffersonLab/daos_ansible_install/ansible/README.md

 #### Add a node to the existing system.
 1. Update `daos_server.yml`, `daos_agent.yml` and `daos_control.yml` across the system.
 2. Configure the certification of the new storage node.
-3. Format the new node's storage: `dmg storage format -l <new-node>`.
-After a while, check if the new node is in the system: `dmg system query --verbose`.
+3. Format the new node's storage: `dmg storage format -l <new-node>`. *After a while*, check if the new node is in the system: `dmg system query --verbose`.

 ```bash
 # On the DAOS Admin node